department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/Initial-usability-March2020/Topline-Summary-BDD.md

-# BDD flow initial usability test.
+# Initial usability test of the BDD flow.
 Topline Summary

 Prepared by: Christian Valla, BAM 1